 Explore 1,613 accommodation options listed in Canberra and find the perfect place for your holidays.
 HomeToGo lets you instantaneously search and compare the prices of each property from different holiday letting websites to discover the best deal and save up to 30%.

 Recommended holiday lettings in Canberra

-Rent a holiday apartment, home or cottage in Canberra: from $39 per night
+Rent a holiday home, apartment or cottage in Canberra from just $37 per night

 Best holiday homes with a patio or terrace

 Recommended pet-friendly holiday lettings

 You can see our climate diagram above.
 In January maximum temperatures go higher than 29°.
 July is the coolest month, with average minimal temperature reaching 0°.
 The rainiest month is January while the driest month is May.

 Enjoy an Aussie Vacation at Canberra Holiday Cottages

 It's no surprise that Canberra, Australia's capital city, is often ranked among the best places for travel by magazines and websites.
 The sheer diversity of attractions in Canberra make it an absolute delight for visitors of all ages and interests.
 It's cosmopolitan by nature, but also holds its culture and indigenous elements close.

 Spend time at the Canberra Museum and Gallery to get a peek at local art, and head to the Parliamentary Zone for a tour of the Australian High Court and old Parliament House.
 Alternatively, enjoy the views from Mount Ainslie, hit the trails on a mountain bike, explore local cuisine, or shop for antiques, local crafts and other souvenirs.